awwright/http-progress/draft-wright-http-patch-byterange.md

 ~~~

 This represents a request to modify a 600-byte document, overwriting 200 bytes of it, starting at a 100-byte offset.

-## The Content-Range header in patches

-Servers SHOULD NOT accept requests that begin writing after the end of the file.
-This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
-For example, writing at byte 601 of a file where bytes 0-599 are defined; this would leave byte 600 undefined.
-However, this behavior may be defined in the future.

-Currently, the only defined range unit is "bytes", and in this case the contents that are written are the only contents changed on a subsequent read of the entire document.
-However, a hypothetical new unit MAY define write-specific semantics different from a read, for example, to preserve the syntax.
-For example, if a Range header is understood to identify the first item in a JSON array, a write to the same range may add or remove a leading or trailing comma, not technically part of the item itself, if necessary to keep the resulting document valid.
-In all cases, this behavior must be consistent and predictable.